Interior Design Ideas Indian - Style for Small Spaces

 -

 Drape a sari as a curtain or use light block-printed cottons for cushions and runners.
-These add color and texture without feeling heavy or taking up extra room visually.
+They add color and texture without taking up any extra real estate.

 -